kazcfz/LlamaIndex-RAG-Chat/README.md

 </p>

 # LlamaIndex-RAG
-Perform RAG (Retrieval-Augmented Generation) from your PDFs using this Colab notebook!
+Perform RAG (Retrieval-Augmented Generation) from your PDFs using this Colab notebook!<br>
+Powered by Llama 2
 <br><br>

 ## Features